insin/nwb/docs/Commands.md

 React components created as ES6 classes or functional components will have any `propTypes` they declare wrapped an `process.env.NODE_ENV !== 'production'` check, so they will be removed by dead-code elimination in the production build of any apps they're used in.
 You can disable this by passing a `--no-proptypes` flag.

+If you have non-JavaScript files in `src/` which you want to be copied over when building, such as CSS files, pass a `--copy-files` flag.

 ##### `clean`

 Delete built resource directories.